 After the pilgrims left England to escape the established Anglican Church, and before they landed on Plymouth Rock, they arrived in Leiden, the Netherlands where they lived for 11 years.

-The non-denominational service combines a civil ceremony with a Service of Thanksgiving and is attended by the mayor of Leiden, who address the congregation, and a representative of the United States who delivers the President’s annual Thanksgiving Day Proclamation.
+The non-denominational service combines a civil ceremony with a Service of Thanksgiving.
+Each year, the mayor of Leiden attends and addressed the congregation.
+A representative of the United States delivers the President’s annual Thanksgiving Day Proclamation.

 Also in Leiden is the American Pilgrim Museum.
 Furnishings from Pilgrim times and 16th and 17th century maps and engravings are all used to tell the history of the pilgrims.
 The exhibition also shows how living in the Netherlands for 12 years influenced the pilgrims and how these influences in turn became a part of American culture, including the establishment of the civil marriage registration and the separation of church and state.